antronerds/r2-tutorials/docs/Using_Datasets.md

 Step 2: Advanced selection of datasets
 ---------------

-1. Next to the pull down menu you can also choose for the “advanced dataset selection” tool.
-The advanced dataset selection facilitates searching through datasets using keywords and other filter options such as the minimal size of a dataset, the date a certain dataset was published etc. An example search would be finding all colon samples which are part of a mixed dataset consisting of normal tissue and tumor samples.
+1. Next to scrolling through the dropdown list or typing a filter word in the search bar, you can also use the table to find a suitable dataset.
+The table facilitates searching through datasets using keywords and other filter options such as the minimal size of a dataset, the date a certain dataset was published etc. An example search would be finding all colon samples which are part of a mixed dataset consisting of normal tissue and tumor samples.
+To start we use the same button on the main page "Change Dataset" (figure 1).

 	![](_static/images/UsingDatasets_AdvancedSelectionLink.png "Figure 3: Advanced selection of datasets")